ImitationNet: Unsupervised Human-to-Robot Motion Retargeting via Shared Latent Space: EXPERIMENTS

 \subsection{Experiment Settings}

 The hyperparameter configurations used in our framework are listed in this subsection.
 The network consisting of two encoders and one decoder is trained end-to-end with a learning rate of $0.001$ and batch size of $256$.
-The encoder and decoder have the same structure; they have $6$ hidden layers, each with $128$ units.
+The encoder and decoder are Multi-Layer Perceptrons with the same structure; they have $6$ hidden layers, each with $128$ units.
 The shared latent space is of 8 dimensions.
 Adam \cite{kingma2014adam}, a momentum-based method, is utilized to optimize the loss function during training.
+We trained our model for 2.5 hours until the losses reached convergence.
+We did not experiment with the hyperparameters but chose default values to simplify the training.
+We acknowledge that further finetuning of those parameters could result in improvements in our results.
 We use a Ubuntu 22.04 and RTX A4000 Graphic card for our experiment.

-Additionally, we employ a bi-manual Tiago++ robot that integrates two 7-DoF arms.
+Additionally, we employ a bi-manual TiaGo++ robot that integrates two 7-DoF arms.
 In this paper, we focus on the motion of the upper and lower arm parts.
-We ignore the motion of the two hands, as the HumanML3D human motion dataset \cite{HumanML3D} used does not contain hand motions.
-Therefore, the rotation distance $D_{RD}$ in Equation \ref{eq:globaldisstancerotation} is defined on four links: left should-to-elbow, left elbow-to-wrist, right shoulder-to-elbow, and right elbow-to-wrist.
-We are using the Gazebo simulator to simulate the robot, and the environment's implementation involves using the \textit{MOVEit} package, which takes care of the execution required for internal joint movement in the robot.
+We ignore the motion of the two hands because the HumanML3D human motion dataset \cite{HumanML3D} used does not contain hand motions.
+Therefore, the similarity metric $S_{RD}$ in Equation \ref{eq:globaldisstancerotation} is defined on four limbs: left shoulder-to-elbow, left elbow-to-wrist, right shoulder-to-elbow, and right elbow-to-wrist.

+To control the robot in the real world, we send joint commands to the whole-body-controller \cite{5174677} integrated in Tiago++ robot.
+The whole-body controller handles joint angle limits, joint velocity limits, and self-collision avoidance.